Oscar8401/shoppers-signature/README.md

 Hello Shoppers!
 This is your email signature generator! :boom:

-To use it, access [The Shoppers' Signature](https://jlozovei.github.io/shoppers-signature/), enter your data, hit `Copy to clipboard` and paste the result into your email signature!
+To use it, access [The Shoppers' Signature](https://jlozovei.github.io/shoppers-signature/), enter your data, hit `Copy to clipboard` and paste the result into your email client!
 Simple, isn't it?

 Made with [Vue.js](https://vuejs.org/) and styled by [@jlozovei](https://github.com/jlozovei).